aws-samples/amazon-sagemaker-safe-deployment-pipeline/README.md

 │   ├── buildspec.yml
 │   ├── dashboard.json
 │   ├── requirements.txt
-│   └── run.py
+│   └── run_pipeline.py
 ├── notebook
-│   ├── canary.js
 │   ├── dashboard.json
 │   └── mlops.ipynb
+├── build.sh
+├── pipeline.yml
-└── pipeline.yml
+└── studio.yml
 ```

-Edit the `get_training_params` method in the `model/run.py` script that is run as part of the AWS CodeBuild step to add your own estimator or model definition.
+Edit the `get_training_params` method in the `model/run_pipeline.py` script that is run as part of the AWS CodeBuild step to add your own estimator or model definition.

 Extend the AWS Lambda hooks in `api/pre_traffic_hook.py` and `api/post_traffic_hook.py` to add your own validation or inference against the deployed Amazon SageMaker endpoints.
 You can also edit the `api/app.py` lambda to add any enrichment or transformation to the request/response payload.